 How Market-Linked GICs Work

-Market Linked Vs GICs
+Market-Linked Vs GICs

 While market-linked GICs do differ from traditional GICs, they also have some similarities.
 Both of these GICs protect the original investment and can be invested into different types of accounts.
-Unlike market-linked GICs, though, traditional GICs are available in terms less than a year, and they have guaranteed earnings you will get once the GIC reaches the maturity date.
+Unlike market-linked GICs, though, traditional GICs are available for terms of less than a year, and they have guaranteed earnings you will get once the GIC reaches the maturity date.

 Pros and Cons of Market-Linked GICs